HAYAH

 What is the minimum investment for stocks in the UAE?

-There is no universal minimum investment for stocks in the UAE, as it depends on the brokerage, with some allowing accounts with as little as $250 (approx. AED 900), while others have no minimum required deposit.
-Monthly investment plans can start from AED 2,000 or USD 500.
+There is no universal minimum.
+Some brokerages allow accounts with as little as AED 900 (approximately USD 250), while others have no minimum deposit.
+Monthly investment plans through platforms like Sarwa start from AED 2,000 or USD 500.
+Interactive Brokers has no minimum for UAE accounts.

 Get in touch